avine/formation-angular-base/Slides/06_directives.md

 ## Directives

 - Schematically the directives are components without template
-- Technically components inherit guidelines
+- Technically components inherit from directives
 - Interferes with the appearance or operation of an HTML element
-- *Angular* offers several directives in its different modules
+- *Angular* offers several directives from different modules
 - Creating a custom directive with the `@Directive` annotation
 - Can accept parameters (`Input`) and output events (` Output`)
 - Directives are where to do DOM manipulation